 It’s commonly believed that a bride wears a veil to present herself anew to her bride, but that’s not quite right.
 The real tradition started with brides protecting themselves against evil spirits.
 In creepier Roman news, brides were draped from head to toe in red sheets to make it appear they were ablaze.
 Why?
 To scare evil spirits away of course!

 The tradition has evolved slightly over the years.
 Instead of eating cake, ancient cultures broke bread – over the bride’s head – to provoke fertility.
 This isn’t uncommon as food plays a major role in weddings and fertility from many different cultures.
 The Japanese, for example, serve herring roe (fish eggs) and sushi for the same reason while Mexicans serve roasted goats.

 Forever and a Day

-Husbands who make a habit of kissing their wives each morning has also made a habit of living longer than their prude counterparts.
+Husbands who make a habit of kissing their wives each morning have also made a habit of living longer than their prude counterparts.
 Five years longer in fact.

 Modern grooms are far more active these days with 3/4 of them participating with the gift registry selection and 40% taking an active role in wedding planning.

 With today’s global community varieties of the wedding, customs are colliding more than ever, which will no doubt bring new and exciting explanations to some of our traditions.
 The evolution of the story is sometimes just as, if not more, entertaining than the origin.
 If you’re currently planning a wedding or about to go through the ceremony and reception, take note of all of the steps you take throughout the day and ask yourself: Why do we do this?
 If you haven’t already seen the answer here, look it up!
 The answer will certainly delight you.